 - Have your driver’s license and contact numbers for roadside assistance readily accessible.

-- Most countries will get a 30 day visa to Namibia at the port of entry.
-Even if you plan to travel for less days rather ask for the maximum of 30 days to make provision for unforeseen circumstances.
+- Most countries will get a 30-day visa to Namibia at the port of entry.
+Even if you plan to travel for fewer days rather than ask for a maximum of 30 days to make provision for unforeseen circumstances.
 The Namibian authorities are very strict and you will have to do a lot of explaining wanting to leave the country if your visa has expired.

 Be friendly and never lose your temper